 Top 5 Billion Dollar Companies Using AWS Cloud

-Companies that are worth more than a billion dollars or Unicorns as they call them can easily setup their own data centers and have the budget.
-However, they still prefer to use Amazon AWS for most of their hosting needs because of the benefit amazon AWS provides even their own data centers.
-In this article, iI have shortlisted 5 companies that are using Amazon AWS and are worth more than billion dollars.
+Companies that are worth more than a billion dollars or Unicorns as they call them can easily set up their data centers and have the budget.
+However, they still prefer to use Amazon AWS for most of their hosting needs because of the benefit amazon AWS provides even their data centers.
+In this article, I have shortlisted 5 companies that are using Amazon AWS and are worth more than a billion dollars.

 Adobe is the leading company for decades comprising over 14,000 employees.
 They are delivering products in digital media and digital marketing niches.
 They have a strong partnership with Amazon Web Services and developed a superior product with them.
 Adobe adopted AWS Cloud because of the richest set of APIs and deep integration of all the automated software.
 They want to provide an efficient environment to their customers.
 They used Adobe Creative Cloud with a wide variety of services that are equally helpful in the enterprise and government sectors.
 They deployed Adobe CQ cloud manager that fully manages all the services of the cloud running on both Redhat and Windows.
 They used EBS System extensively with Elastic Beam and Cloud Formation.
 Mitch Nelson (Director, Managed Services) at Adobe, while interviewing in AWS said that AWS did a great job in helping us do that, and if we have any problem ever, AWS is always there to sync in such situations.
 Using AWS Cloud, we achieved multiple location support with the multi-terabyte operating environment for our customers.